megahoneybadger/melsec/readme.md

 ### Equipment client
 Primary object responsible for communication is an Equipment Client.
 To make it work you have to create a proper configuration which sets remote device's IP and port.

+_If you do not have a physical PLC device you can use [simulator](#eqp)._

     var config = ClientOptions
         .builder()